How Enrolment/Transfer is Organised in the ACT

 - Accepting an Offer of Enrolment/Transfer

-ACT residents having priority enrolment in ACT public schools.
+ACT residents have priority enrolment in Canberra Public Schools.

 Enrolment applications are accepted from ACT residents, NSW residents and international students.
-Parents/carers of children residing in NSW cannot assume enrolment rights for their children at their preferred schools.
+NSW students have notional priority enrolment at selected Canberra Public Schools.
+For more information, visit: NSW Enrolments.

 Applications for enrolment/transfer for the current year may be lodged throughout the year and are processed as received.